greg-raven/Department-21/_posts/2016-08-22-some-laughs-for-today.md

 ---
-title: 'Some laughs for today'
+title: "Some laughs for today"
 author: 'Noam Sain'
 layout: post
 ---